RHagenson/swsc/README.md

 ## Output

 `swsc` writes a single `.csv` file containing the chosen characteristics for each site of the UCEs.
 It can also produce a `.cfg` for use by PartitionFinder2 by using the appropriate flag.

+## Versions

+Savvy Git users will note there are multiple version on this repo.
+A quick explanation of the versions:

++ `v1.0.0`: Does a brute force search considering all possible windows `minWin` and up
++ `v2.0.0`: Uses candidate windows plus extension procedure (optimize large alignment performance)
++ `v3.0.0`: Candidate windows plus extension while using a single reference alignment (better performance)
++ `v4.0.0`: Candidate windows plus extension, single reference alignment, and remove redundant calculations